Ljuboten incident

-The Ljuboten clashes (Macedonian: Љуботенските судири, Ljubotenskite sudiri Albanian: Përplasjet e Lubotenit), followed by the Ljubotenski Bacila massacre (Macedonian: Масакрот на Љуботенски Бачила, Masakrot na Ljubotenski Bačila), happened in early August 2001, when a Macedonian Army truck convoy composed of reservists ran over a landmine near the village of Ljuboten, killing eight men.
-Immediately after the attack fighting between Albanian rebels and Macedonian forces erupted.
+The Ljuboten incident, also known as Ljubotenski Bacila massacre (Macedonian: Масакрот на Љуботенски Бачила, Masakrot na Ljubotenski Bačila) and Luboten massacre, happened in early August 2001, when eight soldiers were killed after a Macedonian Army truck convoy composed of reservists ran over a landmine near the village of Ljuboten and a police operation was led in the village by Johan Tarčulovski afterwards.
+Tarčulovski was convicted for war crimes by the International Criminal Tribunal for the former Yugoslavia (ICTY) in 2008.

+Background

+On 10 August 2001, eight Macedonian soldiers were killed in a landmine explosion when a convoy of army trucks ran over three landmines, which occurred on the road between the villages of Ljubanci and Ljuboten.
+Six soldiers were injured in the explosion.
+Immediately after the attack, fighting between Albanian rebels and Macedonian forces erupted.
 The Macedonian government officially blamed the NLA for the attack.
 The leader of the NLA, Ali Ahmeti, did not confirm NLA involvement in planting the mines, suggested the devices might have been placed by government forces to prevent rebel crossings, and expressed his regret at the incident.

 Massacre

-Two days after the attack, Macedonian forces surrounded Ljuboten and killed ten Albanian civilians.
-The Macedonian Army surrounded Ljuboten and shelled the village with helicopters and heavy artillery, during the shelling two Albanian civilians, one elderly man and a 6-year-old girl were killed.
-Following the shelling Macedonian reservists entered the village and started to carry out the killing of six individuals, shooting them either in the head or the back, including a 6-year-old boy.
+The Macedonian Army shelled Ljuboten with helicopters and heavy artillery, and during the shelling two Albanian civilians, one elderly man and a 6-year-old boy were killed.
+Following the shelling, on 12 August, Macedonian reservists entered the village.
+60-70 reserve policemen, along with men from a private security agency named "Kometa", were involved under the command of Johan Tarčulovski.
+They killed six individuals, shooting them either in the head or the back, including a 6-year-old boy.
 Later one man was stabbed to death in the presence of his paralyzed father.
-The remains of a 35-year-old man were also found near the village, by his relatives, 6 days after the incident.
-On 12th June 2001, a small faction of NLA fighters led by Muzafer Agushi deserted from the NLA to return to Ljuboten.
+14 houses were burned and more than 100 people were arrested.
+Many of them were abused by the police.
+Around 150 ethnic Albanians were injured in an encounter with the police.
+On 12 August, a small faction of NLA fighters led by Muzafer Agushi deserted from the NLA to return to Ljuboten.
 Their primary objective was to rescue wounded civilians in the village amid the ongoing massacre.
-Muzafer Agushi lost his life on that very day.
+Agushi lost his life on that very day.
+Ten Albanian civilians were killed in total.

-After an investigation by the Human Rights Watch, it was concluded that no NLA members were present in the village during the incident.